A person with short brown hair and glasses, wearing a floral patterned blouse, smiles at the camera. A wall decoration is visible in the background.

 Alongside her clinical work, Emma contributes to the field as an Academic Teacher in the Master’s program at The MIECAT Institute, where she supervises and mentors emerging therapists.

 Emma is currently working at the LGH on the paediatric ward, supporting young people with acute mental health conditions and serious illness.
 Emma is also passionate about supporting teens and adults with eating disorders.
+Paediatrics is a special interest in Emma’s practise, supported by a decade of experience in this area.

-My Philosophy
+My Values

 Relationships Matter